Mango0x45/exwp/README.md

 Building will require that you have a compiler that supports the most basic of C23 features.
 C23 is still very young and not well supported, but GCC is capable of building everything.
-The Ewctl utility also has a dependency on libjxl for handling JPEG XL files.
+The Ewctl has a dependency on libjxl for handling JPEG XL files and Ewd has a dependency on pixman for image scaling.